The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Paul R. Robbins Scholarship Fund

-Established from the estate of Paul R. Robbins to provide assistance to graduates of the 17 county area served by the Foundation who desire vocational training available at an instituion like Howard College in San Angelo.
+Established from the estate of Paul R. Robbins to provide assistance to graduates of the 17 county area served by the Foundation who desire vocational training.

 Billy and Mary Golder Roberson Family Endowment Fund